Natural Bridge Homes

 - Where can my student do their laundry?

-- In Oak Hall, there is a 24-hour laundry facility on the first floor.
-There is a change machine, single-use laundry detergent dispenser, etc. The cost to wash is $1.00 and it's also $1.00 to dry a load.
+- There is a 24-hour laundry facility on the first floor of Oak Hall with a change machine, single-use laundry detergent dispenser, etc. The cost to wash is $1.00 and it's also $1.00 to dry a load.

 - If I need to send my student mail or a package, where should I send it to?